NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Preliminaries

 where $\textbf{y}$ denotes a series of $\{y_\gamma\}$ with $y_\gamma \in \mathbb{R}$ and $\textbf{y}\cdot\textbf{y}=\sum_{\gamma}y_\gamma^2$.
 Since the projection of these one-body operators $\hat{B}(\textbf{y})$ to a single determinant $|\phi\rangle$ is another single determinant: $|\phi'\rangle \propto \hat{B}(\textbf{y})|\phi\rangle$ and, without loss of generality, $|\Psi_{I}\rangle$ can be chosen as a sum of single determinants, the sampling of auxiliary fields $\textbf{y}$ is mapped into random walks in the manifold of Slater determinants along the direction of imaginary time evolution \cite{lecturenotes-2019}.

 Fermions are described by anti-symmetric wavefunctions, which leads to the infamous phase problem in Monte Carlo sampling methods.
 In AFQMC, the phase problem arises during imaginary time evolution when walkers randomly become perpendicular to the ground state, which contributes only statistical noise to the ground-state estimation.
 The number of such perpendicular determinants typically grows exponentially with projection time, causing the Monte Carlo signal to be overwhelmed by statistical fluctuations.
-Eliminating these determinants that are perpendicular to the ground state is an exact condition which removes the sign or phase problem \cite{QMC_Zhang_Constrained_1997, AFQMC_Zhang-Krakauer-2003-PRL}.
+To be more clear, once walkers become perpendicular to the ground state: $\langle \Psi_{GS}|\phi\rangle=0$, the following imaginary time projection on walker $|\phi\rangle$ contributes nothing to the whole estimation of the ground state as $\langle \Psi_{GS}|e^{-\hat{H}\beta}|\phi\rangle=0$, leading to the exponential growth of statistical fluctuations.
+Therefore, eliminating these determinants that are perpendicular to the ground state is an exact condition which removes the sign or phase problem \cite{QMC_Zhang_Constrained_1997, AFQMC_Zhang-Krakauer-2003-PRL}.

 To resolve the phase problem, ground state AFQMC utilizes a trial wavefunction $\langle \Psi_T|$ to constrain the random walk paths.
 This is accomplished by introducing a dynamic shift $\overline{\textbf{y}}$ in the integration over auxiliary fields in Equation (\ref{eq:HS}):